dmbarbour/wikilon/docs/AwelonLang.md

         Base32 Alphabet: bcdfghjklmnpqrstBCDFGHJKLMNPQRST
             encoding 0..31 respectively

 Awelon neglects the theoretical concern of secure hash collisions.
 Physical corruption of computation is of greater concern in practice.
-And if collision does become a concern in the future, it will not be difficult to rewrite entire Awelon codebases to use larger, more robust hashes.
+If collision ever becomes a serious a concern in the future, it is trivial to rewrite entire Awelon codebases to switch to a larger, more robust hash.
 I won't further belabor the issue.

 Awelon runtime systems must know where to search for secure hash resources, whether that be a search path in a filesystem, database, web server, or content distribution network.
-With *Stowage*, Awelon systems may also generate secure hash resources during evaluation, essentially leveraging the external space as a virtual memory extension.
-It is also feasible to use resources for outputs in some contexts, e.g. if a program evaluates to `[%secureHash (:jpeg)]` it is feasible we could recognize and render this element directly (see *Editable Views*).
+Using *Stowage* annotations, Awelon runtime systems may also *generate* secure hash resources during evaluation, essentially leveraging the external space for virtual memory or binary data output.

-Secure hash resources are generally subject to [garbage collection (GC)](https://en.wikipedia.org/wiki/Garbage_collection_%28computer_science%29), especially in conjunction with *Stowage* and *Memoization*.
-Conservative reference counting GC is very effective.
-Reference counting doesn't touch live objects, which is essential when those objects may constitute stable terabytes of high-latency storage.
-Reference cycles may safely be neglected, as they would require constructing a secure hash collision.
-Conservative GC also avoids need for parsing data, and is compatible with imprecise counting models (such as counting Bloom filters).
+Secure hash resources are generally subject to [garbage collection (GC)](https://en.wikipedia.org/wiki/Garbage_collection_%28computer_science%29).
+Conservative reference counting GC is simple and effective in context.
+With secure hashes, cyclic references can be neglected as a concern (it's equivalent to hash collision).
+With reference counting, we don't touch live objects, which is important for high-volume high-latencey storage.
+With Awelon's unusual base32 alphabet and large hashes, we're quite unlikely to confuse data with references by accident.

 *Security Note:* Secure hash resources may embed sensitive information yet are not subject to conventional access control.
-Awelon systems must instead treat each secure hash as an [object capability](https://en.wikipedia.org/wiki/Object-capability_model) token that grants read authority.
-Relevantly, an Awelon service should prevent non-root users from browsing the resource database and resist leaking of secure hash tokens through timing attacks.
-For a content distribution network with untrusted servers, we might double-hash tokens to provide a robust lookup key, and use the original hash as a symmetric encryption/decryption key.
+Awelon systems should treat each secure hash as an [object capability](https://en.wikipedia.org/wiki/Object-capability_model), a bearer token that grants read authority.
+Relevantly, Awelon systems mustn't leak secure hashes through timing attacks.

+## Dictionary

+Awelon words are defined within a dictionary.
+Evaluation of Awelon code occurs relative to an immutable dictionary - that is, words have consistent and stable meaning during evaluation.
+However, Awelon language does not specify representation for dictionaries.
+Any key-value database can probably do the job.
+However, it is convenient if dictionaries support concurrent update, multi-version concurrency control, structure sharing, efficient diffs and mirroring, etc..
+Hence, use of a persistent functional key-value lookup tree is quite suitable, leveraging *Secure Hash Resources* for scaling.
+An LSM-tree or trie would be an excellent basis.

+Definitions of words within a dictionary must be acyclic.
+If cyclic definitions are detected, an error should be reported to the developers.
+See *Fixpoints and Loops* for how Awelon represents recursive behavior.

+The expectation is that dictionaries will primarily be modified through services, such as a web application or a [FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) filesystem layer.
+The use of such a layer is also necessary in context of *Editable Views*.

+See *Hierarchical Dictionaries* for a useful extension.

 ## Acceleration